9th Col Moschin Regiment: the spearhead

 Kabul (Afghanistan), July 2006-October 2009

-The 9th Parachute Assault Battalion "Col Moschin" participated, with its own units embedded in the Italian forces in Somalia, in relief operations for the Somali population.
-Consisting essentially of professionals, aware of the leading role to be played in the operation, by virtue of the moral steadfastness, sense of duty and attachment to the Specialty of its men, it dedicated itself with total dedication and high capacity in the dangerous mission, confirming, in numerous raking actions to search for weapons and in operations against guerrillas and anti-banditry, the very high level of efficiency, great courage and generosity of its men as well as the moral compactness of its formations.
-Its operational detachments, which were involved in numerous fierce conflicts, always reacted with effectiveness and determination, highlighting the military valour, operational capacity and extremely strong motivation of its members.
-In spite of the painful, heavy losses suffered in combat, it continued to perform the tasks entrusted to it without flinching with the pride and pride of persevering in the attempt to restore security and humanitarian relief to the martyred Somali people and in the determination to honour the distant homeland.
+The 9th Paratrooper Assault Battalion “Col Moschin” participated, with its own units within the Italian forces in Somalia, in the rescue operations for the Somali population.
+Composed essentially of professionals, aware of the leading role to be played in the operation, by virtue of the moral strength, sense of duty and attachment to the Specialty of its men, it devoted itself with total dedication and high capacity in the dangerous mission confirming, in numerous combing actions for the search for weapons and in operations against guerrillas and anti-banditry, the very high level of efficiency, the great courage and generosity of its men as well as the moral compactness of its formations.
+Its operational detachments, involved in numerous conflicts abroad, always reacted with effectiveness and determination highlighting the military value, the operational capacity and the very strong motivation of its members.
+Despite the painful, heavy losses suffered in combat, he continued to carry out the tasks entrusted to him without wavering with the pride and arrogance of persevering in the attempt to restore security and humanitarian aid to the tormented Somali people and in the determination to honor the distant Homeland.

 Somalia, 22 December 1992 – 7 September 1993